 Change of circumstances

-Some changes may mean you are entitled to new or additional benefits, but others could mean you no longer qualify for benefit, or should receive a lower amount.
+Some changes may mean you are entitled to more benefits, but others could mean you no longer qualify for benefits or should receive a lower amount.

 Examples of changes you should report are:

-- You or your partner’s income goes up or down
+- Your or your partner’s income goes up or down

-- You or your partner’s savings go up or down
+- Your or your partner’s savings go up or down

 - You or your partner start or stop working